 Premium cards aren’t necessarily for everyone, but they also aren’t as exclusive as you might think.
-A card like the Platinum Card® from American Express might be a good choice if you travel frequently for business or know how to maximize your card’s value.
+A card like the Platinum Card® from American Express might be a good choice if you enjoy luxury perks like Priority Pass™ lounge access or know how to maximize your card’s value.

 Someone who does a lot of business travel

 If you often travel for work, you’ll want to do so as comfortably as possible.
 Premium cards like the Platinum Card® from American Express often offer special perks like airport lounge access, an application fee credit for TSA PreCheck or Global Entry, and elite hotel status.